umalabs/auditable-authorization/README.md

     izboran@gmail.com
 </p>

 ***Abstract*** **– Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
-In order to mitigate some of the risk associated with bearer tokens, the Authorization Audit Trail (AAT) may be used instead of bearer tokens in the authorization process.
+In order to mitigate some of the risks associated with bearer tokens, an Authorization Audit Trail (AAT) may be used alongside the bearer tokens during the authorization process.
 AAT consists of cryptographically chained blocks of data bearing a chronological tamper-resistant records of all their possessors and the changes that have been made by them.
 A nested, chained MAC construction (e.g., HMAC) is used to ensure the authenticity and integrity of AAT.
 All sensitive information are encrypted to preserve confidentiality.
 The access control relies on a real-time auditability of AAT by the authorization server.
 The AAT concept is compatible with existing OAuth2 and UMA protocols.**

 ## I. Introduction

 Bearer tokens are easy to use and easy to integrate with any client, server, and mobile device.
 Once they have been minted on the authorization server, they don't require additional processing on the client, and token validation on the resource server is trivial.
 While existing technology standards are acceptable for many use cases, they have been harder adopt in the healthcare industry and financial sector, where higher degree of authenticity and integrity of authorization process is required.
-An auditable authorization mechanism allows Identity and Access Management (IAM) systems to authorize resource access using AAT while ensuring compliance with financial and legal regulations.
+An auditable authorization concept allows Identity and Access Management (IAM) systems to enhance token-based authorization mechanism while ensuring compliance with financial and legal regulations.

 ## II.
 Concept